eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 !!! note
     The attribute `arrivalEdge` is ignored for `<trip>`s and for `<flow>` that do not use attribute `route` and do not define the child element `<route>`.

+### arrivalPosLat

+The lateral position on the departure lane at which the vehicle tries to finish its route

+- FLOAT: the offset from the center of the line, a positive value indicates an offset to the right (in right-hand networks).
+- `"default"`: the vehicle may arrive at an arbitrary offset
+- `"center"`: center of the lane (offset 0). *This is the default*
+- `"left"`: touching the left border of the lane
+- `"right"`: tourching the right border of the lane

 # Vehicle Types